 - A means to understand where time is being spent in the team.

-- A way to uncover time drains that need to be addressed with improved process, technology or training.
+- A way to uncover time drains that need to be addressed with improved processes, technology or training.

-- Helpful in building the business case for increased team resource with documented information showing the range of work and resource requirements.
+- Helpful in building the business case for increased team resources with documented information showing the range of work and resource requirements.

 - A witch-hunting tool to document where staff might be wasting time or be working at less than 100% efficiency.

 Timesheets only work when completed honestly.
-That honesty only happens when the need for their use is properly explained to staff.
+That honesty only happens when the need for their use is adequately explained to staff.

 To get you started, download our timesheet template and categorise your work.
-Don’t be too granular, but also don’t be too top level.
-Enough detail to understand the differences in common tasks.
+Don't be too granular, but also don't be too top-level.
+Enough detail to understand the differences in everyday tasks.
 Then review the time spent against each task category at the end of the month.
-If you use the same categories as much as possible across the team then you’ll be able to compare workloads and find common time sinks that need to be addressed.
+If you use the same categories as much as possible across the team, you'll be able to compare workloads and find common time sinks that must be addressed.

 Timesheeting should help to free up time that can be spent accomplishing those tasks that need doing but for which there seems to be no time.
 Often, it's these tasks that can push performance forward.

 How efficient should your staff be?
 100%?
-Well, if we define time efficiency as the proportion of time doing constructive work then you really need to have an idea of the type of work that is being done as well as the amount of time being applied.
-You’ll also need to define what constructive is!
-To assess efficiency you need to complete timesheets.
+Well, if we define time efficiency as the proportion of time doing constructive work, then you need to have an idea of the type of work being done and the amount of time being applied.
+You'll also need to define what constructive is!
+To assess efficiency, you need to complete timesheets.
 You must analyse time usage.

-Here’s a spoiler up front, though: your team will never be 100% efficient.
-Unless you’re looking to run a Victorian factory your team will need to do things like communicate with each other to build a team camaraderie, take bathroom breaks, plan and strategise, keep their knowledge fresh by reading industry resources or undertaking training, or report and attend meetings internally.
-There’s a lot to do outside of the core work that keeps the team functional and makes working within it an enjoyable, if not enviable activity.
+Here's a spoiler up front: your team will never be 100% efficient.
+Unless you're looking to run a Victorian factory, your team will need to communicate with each other to build team camaraderie, take bathroom breaks, plan and strategise, keep their knowledge fresh by reading industry resources or undertaking training, or report and attend meetings internally.
+Outside of the core work, there's a lot to do that keeps the team functional and makes working within an enjoyable, if not enviable, activity.

-Alongside the use of timesheets a general review of your operational processes may identify areas of inefficiency.
-Do you chase your tails because you aren’t using a task management tool like Trello?
-Is communication inefficient because tools like Slack aren’t being used to speed this up?
+Alongside using timesheets, a general review of your operational processes may identify areas of inefficiency.
+Do you chase your tails because you aren't using a task management tool like Trello?
+Is communication inefficient because tools like Slack aren't being used to speed this up?
 Do you have other tech issues that generally slow your team down?
-Try to capture these time drains in the time sheet exercise as well as with a separate review and address them head on.
+Try to capture these time drains in the time sheet exercise as well as with a separate review and address them head-on.

 The last element to consider is how the team approach work.
-When a team feels busy they have a tendency to just get their heads down and do things without analysing what they are doing and why.
+When a team feels busy, they tend to get their heads down and do things without analysing what they are doing and why.
 This can lead to a bit of a hamster wheel scenario where the team can never really get ahead of themselves to plan or analyse their way out of the grind.
-In this scenario there’s no option other than to break the cycle artificially.
+In this scenario, there's no option but to break the cycle artificially.

-It is also commonplace for the higher-level items of work to require more from the team.
-Strategising and planning, in particular, can push people out of their comfort zones.
-There is a tendency for busy teams to default back into those comfort zones, which is often the time-consuming grind of relatively low level, easy work.
+It is also commonplace for the higher-level work items to require more from the team.
+In particular, strategic planning can push people out of their comfort zones.
+There is a tendency for busy teams to default back into those comfort zones, which is often the time-consuming grind of relatively low-level, easy work.

-To get the team working at a higher level it might be necessary to provide a provision for this low-level work or remove it completely.
-Motivating and encouraging your staff to want to work outside their comfort zones with regular coaching, guidance and support can also help this shift in focus.
+To get the team working at a higher level, it might be necessary to provide a provision for this low-level work or remove it altogether.
+Motivating and encouraging your staff to want to work outside their comfort zones with regular coaching, guidance, and support can also help this shift in focus.

-Time management is never easy and everyone at all levels of a business probably has layers of work they should be delegating or removing from their workload somehow.
-Developing the right culture and accounting process for time is a good first step, though; removing the barriers that keep most people from operating to the very best of their ability.
+Time management is never easy, and everyone at all levels of a business probably has layers of work they should be delegating or removing from their workload somehow.
+Developing the right culture and accounting process over time is an excellent first step, though; removing the barriers keeping most people from operating to the best of their ability.

-If you can relate to the time isues I've written about and want to speak to me or another of the Fresh Egg team about help with day-to-day management of time with the neverending list of digital marketing tasks that in-house digital teams face, then please contact us today or call us on 01903 285900.
+If you can relate to the time issues I've written about and want to speak to me or another of the Fresh Egg team about help with the day-to-day management of time with the neverending list of digital marketing tasks that in-house digital teams face, then please get in touch with us today or call us on 01903 285900.